dagster-io/dagster/docs/dagster-university/pages/dagster-essentials/lesson-9/building-the-sensor.md

            ))
    ```

+   **Note**: When pasting this into the sensor, verify that the indentation is correct or you'll encounter a Python error.

+   This example:

-   - Using `os.listdir` , iterate through the `data/requests` directory, look at every JSON file, and see if it’s been updated or looked at it before in `previous_state`
+   - Uses `os.listdir`  to iterate through the `data/requests` directory, looking at every JSON file, and seeing if it’s been updated or looked at it before in `previous_state`
-   - If the file has been updated or a report hasn’t been run before, create a `RunRequest` for the file
+   - Creates a `RunRequest` for the file if it's been updated or a report hasn’t been run before
-   - Construct a unique `run_key`, which includes the name of the file and when it was last modified
+   - Constructs a unique `run_key`, which includes the name of the file and when it was last modified
-   - Pass the `run_key` into the `RunRequest`'s configuration using the `run_config` argument.
+   - Passes the `run_key` into the `RunRequest`'s configuration using the `run_config` argument.
 By using the `adhoc_request` key, you specify that the `adhoc_request` asset should use the config provided.

 9. Sensors expect a `SensorResult` returned, which contains all the information for the sensor, such as which runs to trigger and what the new cursor is.
 Append the following to the end of the sensor function: